How To Partition A Hard Drive

 If you are partitioning an existing hard drive the process basically ‘shrinks’ the current C: Windows partition to free up space to create a second partition.
-For example, instead of taking up 100% of the drive, the C: partition can reduce to only take up 50% of the drive – freeing up room to create a new second partition in the other 50%.
+For example, instead of taking up 100% of the drive, the C: part can reduce to only take up 50% of the drive – freeing up room to create a new second part in the other 50%.

 How Many Partitions Do I Need?
-We recommend keeping it simple and just having 2 – the existing C: partition for Windows/Program Files and a new second partition (we will call it a D: partition) for data storage – documents, pictures, music and backup images etc.
+We recommend keeping it simple and just having 2 – the existing C: area for Windows/Program Files and a new second area (we will call it a D: partition) for data storage – documents, pictures, music and backup images etc.

-As a guide, we recommend for a 250GB+ drive that the C: Windows partition should be a minimum of 100GB and the D: partition can take up the rest of the storage space.
-If your drive is 80GB or less we would not recommend partitioning it as the C: Windows partition would likely become too small for future use.
+As a guide, we recommend for a 250GB+ drive that C: should be a minimum of 100GB and that D: can take up the rest of the storage space.
+If your drive is 80GB or less we would not recommend partitioning it as the C: Windows part would likely become too small for future use.

 Any Dangers Of Partitioning?
 Any sort of hard drive partitioning poses a risk of data loss if the process is interrupted or mistakes are made – you should ensure that power to the computer is not interrupted during the process and always backup any important files beforehand just in case.